OAGi/Score/docs/user_guide/index.rst

          source BIE and the *Target path* column presenting the path of the matched node in the target BIE.
 Blank target path means the source node was not mapped.
-The name of these columns is in the form of *Source/Target “Release of the BIE” path*.
+The name of these columns is in the form of *Source/Target "Release of the BIE" path*.

       3. The *Context Definition* column presents the *Context Definition* field of the BIE node.

       4. The *Matched* column conveys how the nodes have been mapped.
-         The values can be “System” – mapped by Score, or “Manual” – mapped by the user.
+         The values can be "System" – mapped by Score, or "Manual" – mapped by the user.
 Empty value in this column indicates that no map was performed for the *Source path*.

-      5. The *Reused* column has three possible values including blank, “Selected”, “Not Selected”.
+      5. The *Reused* column has three possible values including blank, "Selected", "Not Selected".
 Blank means the source path is not a BIE reuse node.
-“Selected” or “Not Selected” means the source path is a BIE reuse node.
-However, “Not Selected” means that the user did not assign a BIE to the mapped node in the target BIE indicated in the target path.
+"Selected" or "Not Selected" means the source path is a BIE reuse node.
+However, "Not Selected" means that the user did not assign a BIE to the mapped node in the target BIE indicated in the target path.